 Purchases subject to sales tax in North Dakota generally include those of tangible personal property, magazines and other periodicals, and admission for recreational activities.
-Rentals and leases of tangible personal property, as well as that of hotel and similar accommodations, are also taxable.
+Rentals and leases of tangible personal property, as well as that of hotels and similar accommodations, are also taxable.

-North Dakota does recognize organizations and entities like schools if they’re public or non-profit private, skilled nursing facilities, federally chartered corporations, assisted living facilities, hospitals, emergency medical providers, and basic care facilities.
+North Dakota recognizes organizations and entities like schools if they’re public or non-profit private, skilled nursing facilities, federally chartered corporations, assisted living facilities, hospitals, emergency medical providers, and basic care facilities.
 To qualify, however, these organizations must obtain a Certificate of Exempt Status from the state and present it at the time of purchase.
 It’s important to note as well that this certificate must be issued by North Dakota, and not the federal government, to qualify.

-Charges for shipping, transportation and delivery are taxable in North Dakota as long as the item being shipped is taxable, and labor charges related to the production or installation of a taxable item are taxed as well as long as they’re included in the initial purchase price.
+Charges for shipping, transportation, and delivery are taxable in North Dakota as long as the item being shipped is taxable, and labor charges related to the production or installation of a taxable item are taxed as well as long as they’re included in the initial purchase price.

 If you make regular sales of tangible personal property to customers in North Dakota, or you are in direct competition with in-state retailers, you must submit an application to collect and remit sales tax to the state.
 The application is free, although you may be required to make a bond payment before your permit is issued.
 This bond is eligible for refund after two years as long as you have made timely and accurate payments throughout that period.

 You can register by mail or online, and you may also need to obtain a Certificate of Authority from the state if your company was legally established under the regulations of another state.
 If you choose to file online, you may make payments that way as well.
 If you file by mail, only payment by mail will be accepted.
 All relevant forms can be found on the state website.